 {T\arabic{table}} {F\arabic{figure}}

-Figure~\ref{Mult_Solution_CS} shows the cross sections of $\pi^{\pm}Z_{c}(3900)^{\mp}$ and $f_{0}(980)J/\psi$ corresponding to different FCN values that appeared in 10,000 random initialization fits at each energy point.
+Figure~\ref{Mult_Solution_CS_Fractions} shows the cross sections and fractions of $\pi^{\pm}Z_{c}(3900)^{\mp}$ and $f_{0}(980)J/\psi$ corresponding to different FCN values that appeared in 10,000 random initialization fits at each energy point, respectively.
 Some solutions with the same FCN but fewer cumulative times, such as less than 100 times, are not shown.
 The cumulative number of solutions of the same FCN and the fractions of the subprocesses of these solutions are listed in Tables~\ref{FCNallBW1} and~\ref{FCNallBW2}.